thoughtram/blog/_posts/2016-05-16-exploring-rx-operators-map.md

   - Cold vs Hot Observables
   - Taking advantage of Observables in Angular 2 - Part 2
   - Taking advantage of Observables in Angular 2
+  - Testing Services with Http in Angular 2
   - Two-way Data Binding in Angular 2
-  - Resolving route data in Angular 2

 ---